cgrant093/Valorant-Data-Project/README.md

 ```

 ## 1. Acquire a large list of accounts statistics
-With the help of and [API](https://github.com/Henrik-3/unofficial-valorant-api) by Henrik-3, I have written a recursive program that collects accounts and the certain player statistics with those accounts.
+With the help of an [API](https://github.com/Henrik-3/unofficial-valorant-api) by Henrik-3, I have written a recursive program that collects accounts from some seeded players.
 A list of accounts does not already exists, so I have to check the last five matches/games of a player, add any enemies/teammates that are already not in my list, and if I haven't reached the max depth yet, run the algorithm on that group of people.
-With a max depth of 2, I have acquired ~7000 accounts with statistics.
-If I were to go any deeper, it would take my computer an extremely long time, so I have to think of a better way to do this.

-In the future, I may just run it every 2 weeks or so, I should have slightly different lists of about 7000 every time I run the program.
-The program wouldn't have to run for a long time or a larger max depth, but the tradeoff is it would take many weeks to acquire a decent set of accounts.
+I have acquired over 250,000 accounts.
+Afterwards, I collect player statistics for each account in that list.
+Some accounts have no data associated with them for one of several reasons.
+After cleaning the data, I have about 150,000 accounts left with statistics.

 The current distribution of players I have is found below.
-I apologize to anyone that has darkmode enabled on github as they cannot see the axes labels, but all graphs can be found in the files above.

 ![my rank distribution](https://user-images.githubusercontent.com/26928139/169598119-c7c0efb4-5cab-47b0-9e42-e7bea162cafa.png)

-Which is fairly different from the distribution found on [tracker.gg](https://tracker.gg/valorant/leaderboards/ranked/all/default?page=1), I specifically need more low and mid ranked accounts to compensate for this.
+Which is not too different from the distribution found on [tracker.gg](https://tracker.gg/valorant/leaderboards/ranked/all/default?page=1).

 ## 2. Clean data and find average stats with uncertainty for each rank
-There are two major things to clean out of the data.

-The first is missing data, so even if I have acquired an account name, sometimes the requests for the account statistics comes back empty.
-The account is either unranked, or private, or I had an internet loss blimp, or many other things.
-Luckily, the loss of acounts for this clean up was only ~500.

-The second is outlier accounts (for a given rank).
-These accounts are likely smurfs, or accounts where the players have recently gotten better, but have not ranked up yet.
-I want to remove this data as it will skew the average stats per rank.
+After removing the accounts with missing data, I should remove the accounts that are statistical outliers in their given rank.
+These accounts are potentially smurfs, or accounts where the players have recently gotten better, but have not ranked up yet.
+I want to remove this data as including them would skew the average stats for each rank.

 From here I actually found some interesting results.
 Firstly, the statistics I saved were kill/death ratio (KD), number of assists, headshot percentage, and number of times an ability was used.
 These were all averaged to one match.
 I found that KD and assists leveled out pretty quickly in the mid tiers.
 However, headshot percentage and ability usage roughly linearly increased given the players rank: